cst0/gpio_control/README.md

 # gpio\_control: a ROS package for reading/writing GPIO states on the Pi, Jetson, and many more
 ## Overview
-_This package is currently unstable and in testing_

 Devices such as the Raspberry Pi, NVidia Jetson, BeagleBone Black, etc have GPIO pins as an additional set of IO, which can be toggled between high/low states or configured to read high/low inputs.
 This package allows for ROS control of these pins, allowing for configuring each pin as desired and then reading/writing